RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 FINAL:

 Then you move on to the third hand and so on.
 So how many points do you need to win?
 300. Seems like a lot but it's not if you regularly complete sets in each hand.
 For example, if in the third hand you get four sets, that's 240 points.
 Minus, say 90 moves, that's a total of 150 points, which, when added to the previous 13 points you already have, equals +165 points, with two more hands to play.
 That's already half way there!
-Additionally, if you have a complete handthat's one in which you complete all eight setsthat's 480 points (minus your moves) and the game would be over.
-It's not that hard to get 300 points, either.
+Additionally, if you have a complete hand—that's one in which you complete all eight sets—that's 480 points (minus your moves) and the game would be over.
+It's really not that hard to get 300 points.
 I usually do.

 Now you could just play it this way and be perfectly happy, but I wanted to add some strategy to it so I've developed a couple of options and other rules to make it more interesting.
-Perhaps the most important of these is that you can omit an especially bad hand ONCE during each tournament.
-In other words, let's say your fourth hand is a real stinkerno sets and 57 moves.
+Perhaps the most important of these is that you can void an especially bad hand ONCE during each tournament.
+In other words, let's say your fourth hand is a real stinker—no sets and 57 moves.
 If you apply that to your score, it would be a real blow to your fortunes.
-As such, you can omit the score and just zero out.
-You don't get to play the hand again, but at least it won't be subtracting from your total.
-You can only do that ONCE however, so if the next hand is a stinker too, you'll just have to live with it.
-Also, you cannot omit the first hand's score, so no matter what you get on that first hand, you have to record it.
+As such, you can void the hand and just zero out.
+You don't gain any points, of course, but at least you don't lose any either.
+Remember, though, tou can only do that ONCE, so if the next hand is a stinker too, you'll just have to live with it.
+Also, you cannot void the game's first hand score, so no matter what you get on that first hand, you have to record it.
 This is what your scorecard would look like if you omitted that fourth hand:

 1. +65